 Amos Gitai • Israel • 2009 • A personal meditation on having one’s home in a perpetual state of war.

 Born in Haifa, a filmmaker takes stock of his home.
-The Jewish-Roman wars raged in 66 AD—years ago, the man’s helicopter was shot down by a Syrian rocket in the Yom Kippur War.
+The Jewish-Roman wars raged in 66 AD—years ago, a man’s helicopter was shot down by a Syrian rocket in the Yom Kippur War.
 Today, his son has no choice but to enlist in Israel’s army.
 Revisiting his past, the man reads letters from his mother, a woman who traveled the world but always came home.
 The cycles of violence are never-ending, but so are the bonds of family.

-Narrated by Jeanne Moreau (Jules and Jim), and utilizing both narrative and nonfiction techniques, Carmel is a deeply personal and resonant meditation on having as one’s home a country that is in a perpetual state of war.
+Narrated by Jeanne Moreau (Jules and Jim), and utilizing both narrative and nonfiction techniques, Carmel is a deeply personal meditation on having as one’s home a country that is in a perpetual state of war.
 France-based Israeli director Amos Gitai’s film premiered at Cannes, Venice, Toronto and São Paulo.